-Cheque Refund Policy: Students can request a refund cheque for the credit balance on their student accounts by filling out and submitting a Refund Request form.
-These forms are available on mytyndale.ca or in person at the Department of Student Financial Services.
-Refund requests may take up to two weeks to process from the date the request is submitted.
+Cheque Refund Policy: Students can request a refund cheque for the credit balance on their student account by filling out and submitting a Refund Request Form.
+These forms are available on mytyndale.ca or in person at the Student Financial Services Office.
+Refund requests may take up to 2 weeks to process from the date the request is submitted.